kuehbiko/kuehbiko/README.md

 Visualization: *Tableau, Power BI*

 ### My Passions
-Data analysis of World of Warcraft and video game statistics \
+Data analytics of World of Warcraft and other video game statistics \
 Machine learning applications in particle physics

 ### Connect with Me